bitcoinbrisbane/bitcoinbrisbane.com.au/terms.md

     Bitcoin Brisbane’s cumulative liability to you, your Associated Entities, or any third party for any loss or damage to real or personal property whatsoever which arises under or in connection with this Agreement or the provision of Services, and whether by way of an indemnity or statute, in tort (for negligence or otherwise), or on any other basis in law or equity, is limited to $1 million in aggregate.

 ## Termination

-    Bitcoin Brisbane may immediately suspend or terminate its obligations under this Agreement if:
+32. Bitcoin Brisbane may immediately suspend or terminate its obligations under this Agreement if:

-    monies payable by you to Bitcoin Brisbane are outstanding 60 days or more after the Due Date; or
+    (a) monies payable by you to Bitcoin Brisbane are outstanding 60 days or more after the Due Date; or

-    you have otherwise materially breached your obligations under this Agreement and failed to remedy that breach within 5 days of written notice from Bitcoin Brisbane.
+    (b) you have otherwise materially breached your obligations under this Agreement and failed to remedy that breach within 5 days of written notice from Bitcoin Brisbane.

-    Bitcoin Brisbane may terminate this Agreement for convenience by giving you 30 days written notice.
+33. Bitcoin Brisbane may terminate this Agreement for convenience by giving you 30 days written notice.

-    You may terminate your obligations under this Agreement where Bitcoin Brisbane has materially breached its obligations under this Agreement and failed to remedy that breach within 10 days of written notice from you.
+34. You may terminate your obligations under this Agreement where Bitcoin Brisbane has materially breached its obligations under this Agreement and failed to remedy that breach within 10 days of written notice from you.

-    If Bitcoin Brisbane, acting reasonably, suspects that you are insolvent or are having difficulties paying your debts as and when they become due, or you are insolvent, Bitcoin Brisbane may give written notice to you of Bitcoin Brisbane’s intention to immediately suspend or terminate its obligations under this Agreement.
+35. If Bitcoin Brisbane, acting reasonably, suspects that you are insolvent or are having difficulties paying your debts as and when they become due, or you are insolvent, Bitcoin Brisbane may give written notice to you of Bitcoin Brisbane’s intention to immediately suspend or terminate its obligations under this Agreement.

-    In the event of termination, Bitcoin Brisbane is entitled to be paid for all work performed up to the date of termination and for any unavoidable commitments entered into by Bitcoin Brisbane before the date of termination.
+36. In the event of termination, Bitcoin Brisbane is entitled to be paid for all work performed up to the date of termination and for any unavoidable commitments entered into by Bitcoin Brisbane before the date of termination.

 ## Miscellaneous

 37. Any provision of this Agreement that is illegal, invalid or unenforceable will be severed to the extent that it is illegal, invalid or unenforceable, with the remainder of the Agreement continuing in full force.